 Step 4: Optionally: Paint Map

 Alright mate, you can be finished.
 But, if you're like me, a modern day pirate, you like a little more contrast to your map.
 So let's start painting.
-I eventually used acrylic paints and sharpies.
 Originally I would have used acrylic paints diluted with water because I want to keep the feeling of the stained cloth.
 By diluting the water, you're able to add a splash of color while keeping the feeling of the cloth.
-Too bad my fine liners didn't turn out to be waterproof.
+Too bad my fine liners didn't turn out to be waterproof, so eventually I went with sharpies.
 For my map I decided to only color the seas and forests.

 Step 5: Optionally: Be Poetic